presnick/ProgramsInformationPeople/_sources/Assignments/ps3.rst

 The following problems include instructions for you to follow in your Terminal application, if you have a Mac, or in Git Bash, if you have Windows (:ref:`instructions for installing git bash <install_git_bash>`).
 Each one requires you to take a screenshot of the result and upload all these screenshots to **PS3 Unix Problems** on Canvas  > Assignments PS3 Unix Problems.

 1. Create a folder ps3 in your 106 directory.
-Download the file ``sample.txt`` from the cTools Resources>Code directory and save it in your ps3 directory.
+Download the file ``sample.txt`` from the Canvas Code directory and save it in your ps3 directory.

-2. Connect to the ps4 directory.
+2. Connect to the ps3 directory.
 Run the command ``less sample.txt``.
 Take a screenshot to show that the command worked for displaying the contents.
 Upload it.

 Problem Set